openthread/ot-docs/site/en/guides/porting/define-cmake-rules.md

 > Note: Refer to [CMake's documentation](https://cmake.org/cmake/help/latest/manual/cmake-variables.7.html) for a list of all variables provided or used by CMake.

-## Add OpenThread to the build tree
+## Step 3: Add OpenThread to the build tree

 To include the `openthread` submodule in the build tree: